szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 Complex queries may be harder to perform using the CRUD system.
 An idea would be to provide a form for the client to fill in to provide additional information in the URI.

-![alt text][logo]
+![alt text][interface]

-[logo]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTInterface.png "REST provides uniform interfaces"
+[interface]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTInterface.png "REST provides uniform interfaces"

 #### Error Handling